Retrocalcaneal (heel) bursitis – Non-Surgical treatments

 - In addition to this, patients reported no Achilles tendon rupture.

 Therefore the conclusion: The use of a single PRP injection can, therefore, be a safe and attractive alternative in the treatment of non-insertional CRATs.
 (6)

 What are we seeing in this image?

 Achilles tendon degeneration helped with PRP Prolotherapy.
 After trying a variety of other treatment methods, PRP Prolotherapy was able to help this patient to repair his Achilles Tendon and achieve fully-restored function.
-While we have helped many people achieve this level of function other had some or partially restored function depending on the severity of the injury.
+While we have helped many people achieve this level of function others had some or partially restored function depending on the severity of the injury.
 This image shows in the top panel the darkened area on imaging signifying a tendon tear and the same darkened area “lightened” to signify soft tissue repair has occurred to fill up the “black hole.”

-For patients who have already received steroid injections or surgery for Achilles tendinopathy, but still have pain, Prolotherapy and Platelet Rich Plasma Injections may be a good regenerative treatment to consider to improve the entire heel, Achilles, ankle complex, especially with tight Achilles tendon pain that may be causing Equinus a condition that limits the motion of the ankle.
+For patients who have already received steroid injections or surgery for Achilles tendinopathy, but still have pain, Prolotherapy and Platelet Rich Plasma Injections may be a good regenerative treatment to consider to improve the entire heel, Achilles, and ankle complex, especially with tight Achilles tendon pain that may be causing Equinus a condition that limits the motion of the ankle.

 Summary and contact us.
 Can we help you?

 We hope you found this article informative and it helped answer many of the questions you may have surrounding your heel bursitis problems.
 If you would like to get more information specific to your challenges please email us: Get help and information from our Caring Medical staff

 Brian Hutcheson, DC | Ross Hauser, MD | Danielle Steilen-Matias, PA-C